Assistance programs Saratoga County.

-Thousands of individuals are struggling to make ends meet in the upstate region of New York.
-The United Way, churches, Saratoga County DSS and several other charities offer assistance programs ranging from grants to pay back rent or utility bills to free food from pantries, Christmas toys from Angel Tree, and medical care.
+Find how to get financial assistance in Saratoga County.
+The United Way, churches, Saratoga County DSS and several other charities offer resources ranging from grants to pay back rent or utility bills to free food from pantries, Christmas toys from Angel Tree, and medical care.
 Some of the funding is coming from the federal government, and some is coming from private donors or local businesses.